alexandr-io/backend/TESTS.md

 This document will guide you to write your test.

+We are using the official `testing` go package to write our tests.
+You can take a look at the documentation [here](https://golang.org/pkg/testing/)

 ### What should be tested?
 Every single route of the API must have his own battery of tests.
 Every independent features must also be tested.